 He looked like a deer caught in headlights.

 “You mean you aren’t going to tell me what to do?”

 He’d been so focused and goal oriented about his training–and in the rest of his life outside the gym as well–that he simply froze when I told him he could play!
 It was as if he’d never given himself permission to let loose and explore what he could do.

 And that’s where so many of us find ourselves.
 Don’t get so caught up in your regimented routine that you don’t allow yourself to explore and have fun with movement.

 There’s no question that structured training is the best way to achieve particular skills or fitness goals.
 But if you limit yourself to only moving through structured programming, you miss out on what unstructured practice has to offer.

-There’s no reason that creativity has to stop when we reach adulthood.
+As kids we found creative ways to maneuver our bodies through space, and there’s no reason that creativity has to stop when we reach adulthood.

+Be creative.
+Give your joints and muscles the chance to move in as many ways and combinations as they (safely) can.
+And learn to enjoy moving again.
 Our movement exploration course, Vitamin, was designed to give you the opportunity to play with movements every day for 28 days, making unstructured practice a natural habit in your daily life.

 GMB Vitamin: 28 Days to Better Movement